tom-win87/tizen-demo-1/README.md

 - `registerAllKey` register all available keys of a remote control
 - `registerKey` register a button of a remote control by key name
 - `unregisterKey` unregister a button of a remote control by key name
-- `onKeyDownPress` handle pressed keys of a remote control
+- `onKeyDown` handle pressed keys of a remote control
 - `bindEvents` add event listener from a remote control

 ## Implementation notes